POAR: Towards Open Vocabulary Pedestrian Attribute Recognition: Introduction

-Our model is trained in an end-to-end manner.
+We propose an end-to-end, Transformer-based Encoder with a Masking Strategy (TEMS) model.
 During training, we extract visual and text embeddings using the corresponding encoders.
-The similarity matrix of image-text pairs in a mini-batch can be calculated based on these embeddings.
-Then, the proposed many-to-many contrastive loss with masked embeddings is used to guide the learning of the model.
-During testing, attribute tokens of unseen attributes such as ``cotton'' and ``long coat'' in Figure~\ref{fig:onecol} can be localized based on our model with the masking method.
-Then, features of those unseen attributes can be extracted from the localized regions.
-Meanwhile, text embeddings of those attributes can be extracted using the text encoder.
-Finally, the attributes of one pedestrian can be recognized based on feature similarities of attribute tokens and text.
-Because the trained attribute encoder can be used to encode attributes which have not been seen during training, the proposed method can be used to recognize open attributes of the pedestrian in the open world.
+The similarity matrix of image-text pairs in a mini-batch is calculated based on these embeddings.
+Then, the proposed MTMC loss is used to guide the learning of the model.
+During testing, attribute tokens of unseen attributes such as ``cotton'' and ``long coat'' in Figure~\ref{fig:onecol} can be localized based on our MIP strategy.
+Then, the visual embeddings of unseen attributes are extracted from the localized regions.
+Meanwhile, text embeddings of these attributes can be extracted using the text encoder.
+Finally, the attributes of a pedestrian can be recognized based on the similarities of the visual and text embeddings.
+Considering the potential misalignment between image embeddings and text embeddings of unseen classes, we propose a Grouped Knowledge Distillation (GKD) method by using CLIP model as a teacher network to guide the learning of the embedding space and improve the performance of the proposed TEMS model.

 Our contributions can be summarized as follows: